 Grasping the meaning of gluten is also enormously important if you have bloating and discomfort after eating the commercial-loaf; those who give up their daily bread inevitably turn to highly refined starches to their great detriment.

 Just read the labels on your gluten-free food and you'll see what I mean.

-This completely unrefined loaf, free of chemicals, is being called real bread.
-As the best beer is slow-brewed so dough that is proved in the long-winded way is so much tastier and more nutritious.
+This completely unrefined loaf, free of chemicals is being called real bread.
+As the best beer is slow-brewed so dough that is proved the long winded way is so much tastier and more nutritious.

-For this reason I often just include a little beer in our regular sourdough bread when looking for something a little different; then I allow it to ferment overnight.
+For this reason I often just include a little unpasteurised beer in our regular sourdough bread when looking for something different; then I allow it to ferment overnight.

-This beer bread recipe is very easy to make using a dedicated electric oven but very long-winded using the traditional method.
+This beer bread recipe is very easy to make using a dedicated electric oven but very long-winded by the traditional method.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!

 Here are the back issues.